zeek/zeek-docs/doc/scripts/base/bif/zeek.bif.zeek.rst

    replaced by the given default string instead.

-   :sep: The separator to place between each argument.
+   :param sep: The separator to place between each argument.

-   :def: The default string to use when an argument is the empty string.
+   :param def: The default string to use when an argument is the empty string.

    :returns: A concatenation of all arguments with *sep* between each one and